mpcabete/facebook-group-scraper/README.md

 Analysis".
 A new tab will open and get the information from each member page automatically.

+Finally, by clicking the company analysis button you can get the emails and domains from the companies found in the member profiles.

 When you have enough data you can click "download data" and a CSV file with all the data will be downloaded, you can open the file with excel or in google sheets.